twilight-project/forkscanner/README.md

 # Fork Scanner

-Forkscannern is a tool designed to actively monitors bitcoin chain and keeps track of the following.
+Forkscanner is a tool designed to actively monitor bitcoin chain and keeps track of the following.

 - Chain forks
 - Double spent transactions